 The next step is to develop robust internal processes.
 This should include where, when and how documents are shared, as well as security measures and response protocols.

 While a clear process will help improve security, it also presents a great opportunity to streamline workflows and improve the interoperability of your teams.
-And once the process is established, it will help enormously with employee education.
+And once the process is established, it will help enormously with employee education, ensuring confidential and sensitive documents are shared more securely in the future.

 3. Choose the right provider

-Finally, you will need to choose a document sharing platform.
-And while there are several big players which organisations tend to assume are better by virtue of their popularity, it is worth seriously considering alternatives that offer extra features and more up-to-date security.
+Finally, you will need to choose a document or file sharing platform.
+While, there are several big players which organisations tend to assume are better by virtue of their popularity, it is worth seriously considering alternatives that offer extra specialised features and more up-to-date security and viewer identification features.

-Consumer-grade platforms are fine for private sharing, but for organisations handling sensitive information, business-grade is the only reasonable option.
+Consumer-grade platforms are fine for private and secure file sharing, but for organisations handling corporate documents and sensitive information, business-grade is the only reasonable option.
 It’s also important to remember that factors which are not directly related to security – such as visibility and the ease of storage – will ultimately impact how your people interact with the platform – and therefore how secure your organisation ends up being.

-Sizle offers free secure document sharing tools to help improve your workflow.
+Sizle offers free secure document sharing tools to help improve your workflow, and help your team share documents and files securely with confidence.